emojidex/slate/source/includes/_api.md

 </aside>

 Upon a successful authentication request the following information will be returned:

+*Return Data*

+┏auth_status: the status code of the authorization ("verified" or "unverified")
+┣auth_user: the username of the account just verified
+┣auth_token: the auth token for this account
+┣pro: true or false value specifying if pro status is currently active
+┣pro_exp: expiration date of current or previous pro status (null if never active)
+┣premium: true or false value specifying if premium status is currently active
+┣premium_exp: expiration date of current or previous premium status (null if never active)
+┗r18: true or false value specifying if user wants to view R-18 content

 <aside class="warning">
 DO NOT store a users password.
 ALWAYS use an auth token.
 ONLY pass the password to the API when you are obtaining an auth token.
 Store auth tokens as securely as possible!